-Name of Scheme What does it do?
+Name of What does it do?
 Who and what is eligible?
-How can it be accessed? handling services can be found via the Scottish Government website.
+How can it be accessed?
+Scheme Any organisations providing a "handling service" at Scottish airports are eligible.
+A definition of handling services can be found via the Scottish Government website.
 Deferring Payment of Business Rates Payment Deferral If you're struggling to pay your non-domestic rates bill you should contact your local council and ask them about your payment options.
 Contact your local council.
 Support for Water Bills Suspension of pre- payment charges Scottish Water has agreed to suspend prepayment charges for licensed providers for two months, beginning with the April payment.
 This means providers - who provide water to businesses - can be flexible with their customers at this time.
 The Central Marketing Agency will also introduce other measures to assist the market by suspending all performance standard charges to ensure licensed providers can focus on supporting customers Comprehensive details of the package will be set out by the industry in a further letter to licensed providers.
 Businesses should liaise directly with their water services supplier.
 For more information please see this news story on the Scottish Government website.
-Business Support Fund (Scottish Government Grants administered via Local Authorities) Direct grant support to specific businesses These grants are available for eligible businesses who: Pay non-domestic rates Are charged for non-domestic rates but do not need to pay because they get certain rates relief - for example Small Business Bonus Scheme or charitable rate relief Lease space from a landlord who is the registered non-domestic rate payer for the property You can apply for a grant now The closing date is 10 July 2020 To apply you will need to complete an application form.
+Business Support Fund (Scottish Government Grants administered via Local Authorities) Direct grant support to specific businesses These grants are available for eligible businesses who: Pay non-domestic rates Are charged for non-domestic rates but do not need to pay because they get certain rates relief - for example Small Business Bonus Scheme or charitable rate relief You can apply for a grant now The closing date is 10 July 2020 To apply you will need to complete an application form.
 You can find this form on your local council website.
-Your local council processes the grants and reliefs.
-They also make any payments due.